Beau Ances, MD, PhD

 He completed a post-doctoral fellow in NeuroAIDS at the University of California San Diego (UCSD) where he worked with Dr. Ronald Ellis and Dr. Richard Buxton.
 For his cutting edge research in NeuroAIDS he was awarded the Universitywide AIDS Research Program of California Clinical Fellowship Award and American Federation for AIDS Research (amFAR) Fellowship.
 In 2007 he was the recipient of a K23 career development award from the NIH for his work using fMRI to assess HAND.
 He was also recognized the faculty and residents within the department of Neurosciences at UCSD with Junior Faculty Teaching Award for teaching excellence (2008).
 He was recruited to Washington University in St. Louis in 2008 and was awarded a Dana Foundation Brain Immuno-Imaging Scholar.

-Currently, Dr. Ances is an Assistant Professor in the Department of Neurology and Neurosciences.
+Currently, Dr. Ances is an Associate Professor in the Department of Neurology and Neurosciences.
 He is certified by the American Board of Psychiatry and Neurology in Adult Neurology.
 Dr. Ances is an active member of multicenter NeuroAIDS organizations such as the Neurologic AIDS Research Consortium (NARC), the AIDS Clinical Trials Group (ACTG), and the CNS HIV Antiretroviral Therapy Effects Research (CHARTER), and Alzheimer's Disease Research Center (ADRC), as well as the Hope Center.